unraid/docs/docs/unraid-os/getting-started/set-up-unraid/customize-unraid-settings.md

 ### FTP (File Transfer Protocol)

-Users can connect via FTP only if they are added to the **FTP users** field on this page.
-If no users are added, the FTP service will not start.
+Users can connect via %%FTP|ftp%% only if they are added to the **FTP users** field on this page.
+If no users are added, the %%FTP|ftp%% service will not start.
  <div style={{ margin: 'auto', maxWidth: '400px'}}>

   ![FTP](/img/settings-ftp.png)